 Here are a few general reactions to what I heard yesterday:

 - We still have a long way to go in order to see problems holistically, and understand the forces at work that reinforce success, or undermine, creating failure.
-From the design of cities to coworking, we need to discover and document relationships, challenge assumptions and move beyond industrial concepts to spur on our creativity and drive innovation.
-Most people remain tightly bound to a set of assumptions that isn’t often articulated, so we end up muddling through rather than explosively evolving ideas because we are open and transparent with ourselves and others about the constraints we see, both real and perceived.
+From the design of cities to coworking, we need to discover and document relationships, challenge assumptions, and move beyond industrial concepts to spur on our creativity and drive innovation.
+Most people remain tightly bound to a set of assumptions that aren’t often articulated, so we end up muddling through rather than explosively evolving ideas because we are open and transparent with ourselves and others about the constraints we see, both real and perceived.

 - We are experiencing cognitive dissonance between a world of capitalist-driven consumption and sustainability.
 Saying we can have both is dishonest.
 Some resources aren’t sustainable, and those that are, need to be designed into the fabric of our development models now.
 And sustainability is not just a call, as it appears to be in some markets, to just buy other stuff with less of something, but perhaps more of something else?
-Rare earths are a finite resource and 95% of the mining is in China.
-Factor that into sustainable equations.
+Rare-earth elements are a finite resource and 95% of the mining is in China.
+Factor that into sustainability equations.
 Are their more sustainable ways, as we are doing with Indium-Tin Oxide, a key component of touch screens (see Indium Tin Oxide (ITO) Replacement Market Booming)

-- Physical space is very important to some businesses, especially businesses where people engage with each other directly, such as a fast food service – or where they need to tinker with physical objects, like engineers– but in businesses where the good is virtual, such as advertising and social media, an over emphasis on space may be a detriment because it takes people out of the actual environment in which people are intended to interact or buy.
+- Physical space is very important to some businesses, especially businesses where people engage with each other directly, such as a fast-food service – or where they need to tinker with physical objects, like engineers– but in businesses where the good is virtual, such as advertising and social media, an over-emphasis on space may be a detriment because it takes people out of the actual environment in which people are intended to interact or buy.
 Thus companies dealing in virtual goods and services may be doing themselves a disserve by asking people to come to a physical location, as the very act of meeting together breaks the customer delivery metaphor.
 Something to think about.

 - When it comes to urban planning, I think we need to, again, deindustrialize the initial design phases, thinking about sustainability all the way to preserving the local habitat.
-I was reading in the May 2011 Alaska Airline’s Magazine on the way home about the plight of the Monarch Butterfly loosing both its overwintering grounds and the plants that nourish its young (page 54) .
-Rather than making butterfly farms a side show, for instance (as I experienced in Stratford Upon Avon) perhaps city planners could create Monarch zones that allowed for milkweed growth and fostered education programs about Monarch lifecycles and migration paths, and cities with these could become sister cities to the overwintering ground communities in Mexico.
+I was reading in the May 2011 Alaska Airline’s Magazine on the way home about the plight of the Monarch Butterfly losing both its overwintering grounds and the plants that nourish its young (page 54).
+Rather than making butterfly farms a sideshow, for instance (as I experienced in Stratford Upon Avon) perhaps city planners could create Monarch zones that allowed for milkweed growth and fostered education programs about Monarch lifecycles and migration paths, and cities with these could become sister cities to the overwintering ground communities in Mexico.
 Again, one small thought, but one that changes us from thinking about how we claim the land and shape it and them minimize the impact of our living there, to designing in our living and co-creating the design with the current residents before we even break ground.

 - New relationships and models of work are emerging.
-I very much enjoyed Herman Miller’s Jennifer Magnolfi’s presentation on coworking which looked at how start-ups and other firms can densely share space, yet still nurture innovative ideas – in fact the dense packing may lead to more, as I call them, purposeful accidents.
+I very much enjoyed Herman Miller’s Jennifer Magnolfi’s presentation on coworking which looked at how start-ups and other firms can densely share space, yet still nurture innovative ideas – in fact, the dense packing may lead to more, as I call them, purposeful accidents.
 Coworking is but one example of how technology and space together transform the work experience.
 Coworking would not be possible if technology, especially software, or services, was a primary growth industry, because the idea of bringing together large equipment or agriculture may be a bit absurd given the size of some of these spaces.
 However, it might be worth discussing how coworking scales to “larger” industries.
 Coworking also works because in these industries the individuals own their means of production: their brains and devices.
-And connectivity have become a commodity.
+And connectivity has become a commodity.
 Coworking works because we have a synergy between business models and execution capabilities that allows it to work.
 For more on coworking see coworking.com or loosecubes or deskwanted.
-I especially like the idea of large companies renting out unused space, not only as a cost recovery method for excess space, but also a great way to bring in new ideas and connections without paying the talent directly.
+I especially like the idea of large companies renting out unused space, not only as a cost recovery method for excess space but also as a great way to bring in new ideas and connections without paying the talent directly.